junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We gotta have some better definition of what's 'sense'."
 Dean yells, turning back to the Lucifer-light.
 So does Sam and Nick.

-Lucifer-light coils and recoils in the air like a circling vulture.
+Lucifer-light coils and recoils in the air like a circling vulture, statics crackling and buzzing in a high tune.
 Nick rises his arms, opening toward the light.
 "Yes," he says with an awed voice.
 "Yes, Lucifer.
 Come in me.
 Fill me up.
 Make me complete again."

 "That's just sick," Dean can't help commenting.